Saturday March 24th in Monsal Dale in the Peak District. 10.00am to 5.00pm.

 Saturday April 14th in Lathkill Dale in the Peak District.
 10.00am to 5.00pm.
-Two places still available.
+Only 1 place still available.

 Saturday June 30th in Monsal Dale in the Peak District.
 10.00am to 5.00pm.